 Using OKR software to create DE&I OKRs

 Having the right OKR software tool in place can simplify the creation of DE&I OKRs, making the communication, monitoring, and alignment of DE&I goals effortless.
-When looking for OKR software, ensure it offers:

 - Organization-wide alignment among departments, teams, and employees